-> California Historical Society (678 Mission St): museum galleries showcasing history through photography, manuscripts, posters and artwork.
+> California Historical Society (678 Mission St): museum galleries showcasing history through photographs, manuscripts, posters, and artwork.

-> Cartoon Art Museum (655 Mission St.,) Charles Schulz supplied the funds create this museum.
+> Cartoon Art Museum (655 Mission St.,) Charles Schulz supplied the funds to create this museum.

 > Contemporary Jewish Museum (736 Mission St.) Jewish culture, history, art, and ideas.